 4.2.
 Does this Bill create or amend a power to impose a fee, levy or charge in the nature of a tax?
-NO --- ----
+NO YES The Bill makes definitional and minor consequential amendments to the Income Tax Act 2007.

 Retrospective effect